gnachman/iterm2-website/source/_includes/documentation-general-usage.md

 Right clicking on a number shows its conversion to or from hex, or if it looks like a unix timestamp its representation in local time will be shown.

 Moving the mouse's scroll wheel scrolls up and down.
-You can configure it to send arrow keys in interactive programs by turning on Preferences > Advanced > Scroll wheel sends arrow keys when in alternate screen mode, but it will only work if Preferences > Terminal > Disable save/restore alternate screen is turned off.
+You can configure it to send arrow keys in interactive programs by turning on Preferences > Advanced > Scroll wheel sends arrow keys when in alternate screen mode, but it will only work if **Preferences > Profiles > Terminal > Disable save/restore alternate screen** is turned off.

 A three-finger swipe left or right on a trackpad (if configured to "navigate") will select an adjacent tab.